 Why purchase Synthetic Alexandrite from All That Glitters??

-In general, our Synthetic Alexandrite pricing is approximately 72% off the expected prices offered (or more!) to the Retail Public based on a major supplier to the public ($360/ct).
-Our pricing is typically $20-$100/ct depending on the size and shape.
-We base this 72% figure on the fact that our calibrated material below is at approximately $100/ct.
+In general, our Synthetic Alexandrite pricing is approximately 50% to 75+% off (depends on the growth method - Russian vs. U.S. Lab Grown) the expected prices offered to the Retail Public based on a major supplier to the public ($500/ct).
+Our pricing is typically $20-$250/ct depending on the size, shape, cutting and method of growth.

 Alexandrite - U.S.